Warhammer 40,000: Squad Command

-Warhammer 40,000: Squad Command is a turn-based tactics game set in the Warhammer 40,000 universe, released on November 16, 2007, for the PlayStation Portable and Nintendo DS.
+Warhammer 40,000: Squad Command is a turn-based tactics game set in the Warhammer 40,000 universe, released in 2007 for the PlayStation Portable and Nintendo DS.
 It was developed by Ubisoft RedLynx.
 The game features three Space Marine Chapters pitted against three Legions of Chaos (two and two for the DS) battling it out on the planet of Ruhr III.
 The game features units from the tabletop wargame.

 Gameplay

 Single player

 The single-player campaign follows the Imperium's Ultramarines over the course of 15 missions as they fend off an incursion by the Word Bearers Legion of Chaos marines on the planet Ruhr III.

 Multiplayer

 The multiplayer function can support up to eight players on local wireless connection or globally via Wi-Fi.
 There are nine different maps and players choose between three Space Marine chapters or three Chaos Legions to side with and battle against.

 The DS version has a versus download play option, featuring four different chapters to choose from.